Jiyajain25/netflix-gpt/README.md

 - fetch data for trailer video
 - update store with trailer video data
-- embedded the youtube video and make it autoplay and mute -tailwind classes to make main container look awesome.
+- embedded the youtube video and make it autoplay and mute
+- tailwind classes to make main container look awesome.
+- secondary container build

 # Features